Group

 Yi Zhang, PhD

 I’m an Assistant Professor at Duke University School of Medicine in the Department of Neurosurgery and Department of Biostatistics and Bioinformatics.
 I obtained BS from University of Science and Technology of China (USTC), and PhD in Bioengineering with Dr. Jun S. Song at University of Illinois at Urbana-Champaign (UIUC).
-I did postdoc at Department of Data Science, Dana-Farber Cancer Institute and Harvard University School of Public Health.
+I did postdoc at Department of Data Science, Dana-Farber Cancer Institute and Harvard University School of Public Health working with Shirley Liu, Myles Brown, and Xihong Lin.
 I have been developing integrative genomic methods to identify functional gene regulatory mechanisms behind disease-associated human genetic variants.
 I have also recently been developing statistical, machine learning, and artificial intelligence methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
-My ongoing work include deep learning modeling of single-cell and spatial transcriptomics, and statistical models that combines statistical genetics and functional genomics.
+My ongoing work include deep learning models of spatial transcriptomics, and statistical models for genetics and functional genomics.
 For fun, I enjoy running, hiking, music and wildlife photography.

 Email: yi.zhang [at] duke [dot] edu